githubtraining/exercise-use-gitignore/README.md

 Please complete the instructions below:

 1. Create your own copy of this repository by using the [Use this template](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template#creating-a-repository-from-a-template) button.
-2. Edit the `.gitignore` file to the root of the repository
+2. Edit the `.gitignore` file at the root of the repository so that it meets the following conditions:
-3. The `.gitignore` file should meet the following conditions in addition to what already exists in the file:
-   - Ignores all files starting with the letter `z`
+   - Ignores all files starting with the letter `z`.
-   - Ignores a file call `.env`
+   - Ignores a file called `.env`.
-   - Ignores a top-level directory named `artifacts`
+   - Ignores a top-level directory named `artifacts`.

 <!-- Add your steps below starting with step 2 -->